tizcode01/tizcode01/README.md

 ###

-<p align="left">I'm Tiziano Arnold from Untervaz in Switzerland 🎇🫕<br><br>- 🔭 I’m working as a Software Developer<br>- 📚 I'm currently learning with the Developer Akademie<br>- ⚡ In my free time I code, train and write books</p>
+<p align="left">I'm Tiziano Arnold from Untervaz in Switzerland 🎇🫕<br><br>- 🔭 I’m working as a Software Developer<br>- 📚 I'm currently learning with the Developer Akademie<br>- ⚡ In my free time I code, train, read and write books</p>

 ###